highlight/highlight/docs-content/sdk/client.md

           <p>Specifies the name of your application.</p>
         </aside>
         <aside className="parameter">
-          <h5>enableStrictPrivacy <code>boolean</code> <code>optional</code></h5>
+          <h5>privacySetting <code>'strict' | 'default' | 'none'</code> <code>optional</code></h5>
+          <p>Specifies how much of the content Highlight should redact during recording.
+There are 3 levels of privacy:
-          <p>Specifies whether Highlight should redact all text and image data during recording.
-This is useful to make sure you are not recording any personally identifiable information without having to manually add annotations to elements you don't want to be recorded.
+          1. 'strict' - Redact all text and images on the page.
+This is the safest way to ensure you are not recording any personally identifiable information without having to manually add annotations to elements you don't want to be recorded.
+          2. 'default' - Highlight will redact any text or input data that matches common regex expressions and input names of personally identifiable information.
+No images or media will be redacted.
+          3. 'none' - All text and content will be recorded as it is displayed on the page.
           See [Privacy](../general/6_product-features/1_session-replay/privacy.md) to learn more about the privacy options.
-The default value is false.</p>
+The default value is 'default'.</p>
         </aside>
         <aside className="parameter">
           <h5>integrations <code>IntegrationOptions</code> <code>optional</code></h5>